 What is it?

-Hidden was an eight-part serial killer thriller that ran on the BBC in June and July 2018.
+Hidden is a BBC crime drama set in North West Wales.
+The first series was an eight-part serial killer thriller that ran on the BBC in June and July 2018.
 It was set in Snowdonia in North Wales and started with the discovery by police of the body of Mali Pryce, a girl who had gone missing six years previously.
-As the police investigate, they link Mali’s death to several unsolved disappearances around Snowdonia.
-But the audience is also following the story of Mali’s abductor, Dylan, and his efforts to find a replacement for Mali.
+As the police investigated, they linked Mali’s death to several unsolved disappearances around Snowdonia.
+But the audience also followed the story of Mali’s abductor, Dylan, and his efforts to find a replacement for Mali.

 Who’s in it?